rbeer/coursera_submit/README.md

 Folder?
 What?
 Why?
 -----------------------------------------

-In the version provided by [Coursera](http://coursera.org/), coursera_submit.py requires **every** (stencil for assignments/labs, resources) file to be in the same directory.
+In the version provided by [Coursera](http://coursera.org/), coursera_submit.py requires **every** (stencil for assignments/lab, resource) file to be in the same directory.
 Now, in week 3 of my course, I realized: This is gonna end baaaadly.

 | Ugh! | That's better :) |
 |------|------------------|